India: Modi's party loses in West Bengal | DW | 02.05.2021

 Modi congratulated Banerjee in a tweet.

-In addition to West Bengal, the states of Assam, Kerala, Tamil Nadu, and the centrally administered union territory of Pondicherry will also declare results for state assembly elections by the end of the day in what is being seen as a crucial test for Modi's popularity in the country.
-Results are expected to be announced once the tallies are done.
+In addition to West Bengal, the states of Assam, Kerala, Tamil Nadu and the centrally administered union territory of Puducherry will also declare results for state assembly elections by the end of the day in what is being seen as a crucial test for Modi's popularity in the country.

 The BJP has managed to remain in control in Assam, according to the latest results, but has lost to the main regional opposition party, the DMK, in Tamil Nadu.